Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Analytic Expression for the reaction amplitudes

 \subsection{Reaction amplitudes}

 We write the amplitudes of charged current as

 where $q$ denotes neutron ($n$) or proton ($p$), and $\tau_{n (p)} = -1 (1)$.
-Leading order amplitudes are contributed from diagrams (a, b, c) in Figs. \ref{fig2} and \ref{fig4}, and they are represented in terms of the untilded amplitudes ${\cal A}$.
-Tilded letters $\tilde{\cal A}$ represent the amplitudes at NLO, and they are from diagrams (d, e, f) in Figs. \ref{fig2} and \ref{fig4}.
+Leading order amplitudes are contributed from diagrams (a)-(c) in Figs. \ref{fig2} and \ref{fig4}, and they are represented in terms of the amplitudes ${\cal A}$ without tilde.
+Letters $\tilde{\cal A}$ with tilde represent the amplitudes at NLO, and they are from diagrams (d)-(f) in Figs. \ref{fig2} and \ref{fig4}.
 The superscripts and subscripts on the amplitudes denote the partial waves and spin states ($^1S_0$, $^3S_1$, and $^3P_J$ states) for the final two nucleons and isovector vector ($V$) and axial-vector ($A$) nuclear currents, respectively.

 Neutral-current amplitudes are written as

 where the subscript ($VS$) denotes the isoscalar vector part of the nuclear current.
 Because the partial waves are orthogonal, we can write the squared amplitudes as